FelixPlastik/AI-and-I/place to be/README.md

 ![a](img/thumb-fenster.gif)

-### Identity theft is a major issue in the use of artificial intelligence.
-Different AI can already imitate voice colors or writing styles.
-With so-called "deepfakes" faces can be mapped onto other bodies or faces can be made to say things that never happened.
+### The safety of identity is a major issue in the use of artificial intelligence.
+There are AI which can imitate voices or writing styles.
+So-called "deepfakes" can capture faces and map them on other bodies to say and do things that never happened.
+Beside its scariness I thought
-### When we look at design, we find that it is often based on face shapes.
-On the other hand we tend to recognize faces in everything.
+### When we take a look at design, we find that there are a lot of products are designed like faces like cars, hydrant, tools, toys,...
-### In this experiment I wanted to take up these characteristics on the one hand and on the other hand use the technology that questions our perception of identity.
+### With `place to be` I tried play with both, the design behaviour on the one hand and this technology that questions our perception of identity on the other hand.
+I turned

-I teamed up with a deepfake and digged deeper into what it means to perform someone else.
+## `Some examples:`

 There are several ways to perform a deepfake
 1. training an AI